CZ-NIC/knot/doc/man_keymgr.rst

 The :program:`keymgr` utility serves for DNSSEC keys and Key And Signature Policy (KASP) management in Knot DNS server.
 The configuration is stored in a so called KASP database.
-The database is simply a directory on a file file-system containing files in JSON format.
+The database is simply a directory on the file-system containing files in the JSON format.

 The operations are organized into commands and subcommands.
 The command specifies an operation to be performed with the KASP database.
 It is usually